mildsunrise/CodeMakeup-dabbit/README.md

 made available (as all other themes) under a [2-clause BSD](http://opensource.org/licenses/bsd-license), see `LICENSE`.

 However, the [Gray Jean](http://subtlepatterns.com/grey-jean/) pattern that is used as background
-requires you to give credits to [Subtle Patterns](http://subtlepatterns.com).
+requires you to give credit to [Subtle Patterns](http://subtlepatterns.com).
 If you don't
 like that, you can use the [original noise](https://github.com/LeaVerou/dabblet/blob/8da489da6aaf4d547af58113ceaea544e104b2ce/img/noise.png), but that's less sexy!

 ## Modifications

-It isn't a perfect imitation, because I:
+It isn't an exact imitation, because:

- - Used [Inconsolata](http://www.google.com/webfonts/specimen/Inconsolata), an open-source beautifult monospace font very similar to Monaco (the propietary font only available on Macs).
-This is
+ - I used [Inconsolata](http://www.google.com/webfonts/specimen/Inconsolata), an open-source beautifult monospace font very similar to Monaco
-   because of three reasons:
+   (the propietary font only available on Macs).
+This is because of various reasons:

-   1. This is open-source, the font should also be.
+    * This is open-source, the font should also be.
-   2. It's not a good practise to discriminate platforms, especially open-source ones.
+    * It's not a good practise to discriminate platforms, especially open-source ones.
-   3. Inconsolata has better angle-brackets and `*`.
+    * Inconsolata has better angle-brackets and asterisk.
-   4. Multiplatform editor (CodeMirror), multiplatform theme (Dabbletted), multiplatform font (Inconsolata).
+    * Multiplatform editor (CodeMirror), multiplatform theme (Dabbit), multiplatform font (Inconsolata).
       Everything fits.

- - Used one of [SubtlePatterns](http://subtlepatterns.com) textures for the
-   background (Gray Jean), instead of the default noisy pattern.
+ - Used one of [SubtlePatterns](http://subtlepatterns.com) textures for the background (Gray Jean), instead of the default noisy pattern.
  - Fixed some little bugs.

 ## How to use